treed22101/General-Purpose-Bot/README.md

 4. Launch from ```bot.py```

+5. !help to see all the commands of the bot so far.

 # Setup Note
 1. Some of the commands are not customized, so set them to your liking.